Eyelid Surgery (Blepharoplasty)

 - Clean washcloths and towels.

 - Over-the-counter painkillers as recommended by your doctor.

 Your eyelid surgery will be an outpatient procedure and should last between one and three hours.
 General or local anesthesia may be used depending on the extent of the surgery and your personal needs.

 Incisions are placed along the natural lines of the eyelids so that scars will be well hidden.
 The incisions in the upper eyelids are usually placed in the crease of the upper eyelid.
 Lower eyelid incisions are placed below the lashes.

 Dr. Harper will separate the skin from the underlying fatty tissue and muscle, remove or reposition excess fat, and trim sagging skin and muscle.
 The incisions are then closed with fine sutures.

-After the patient is placed under anesthesia, Dr. Stanley Harper will remove the excess skin, reduce and possible re-drape the fat, and tailor the muscle for closure.
+After the patient is placed under anesthesia, Dr. Stanley Harper will remove the excess skin, muscle and possibly remove or reposition excess fat and then will close the cut.

 The eyelids have an amazing ability to heal, and Dr. Harper will place the scars within the natural folds of the skin.
 While the scars are permanent, most patients are surprised at how well they are hidden once healed.

 Eyelid Surgery Recovery